Celtic Britons: Roman conquest

 In 43 AD, the Roman Empire invaded Britain.
-The British tribes opposed the Roman legions for many decades, but by 84 the Romans had decisively conquered southern Britain and had pushed into Brittonic areas of what would later become northern England and southern Scotland.
+The British tribes opposed the Roman legions for many decades, but by 84 the Romans had decisively conquered southern Britain and had pushed into Brittonic areas of what is now northern England and southern Scotland.
 During the same period, Belgic tribes from the Gallic-Germanic borderlands settled in southern Britain.
 Caesar asserts the Belgae had first crossed the channel as raiders, only later establishing themselves on the island.
 In 122 the Romans fortified the northern border with Hadrian's Wall, which spanned what is now Northern England.
 In 142 Roman forces pushed north again and began construction of the Antonine Wall, which ran between the Forth–Clyde isthmus, but they retreated back to Hadrian's Wall after 20 years.
 Although the native Britons south of Hadrian's Wall mostly kept their land, they were subject to the Roman governors, whilst the Brittonic-Pictish Britons north of the wall probably remained fully independent and unconquered.
 The Roman Empire retained control of "Britannia" until its departure about 410, although parts of Britain had effectively shrugged off Roman rule decades earlier.